-On the Post Slate Afterburners (models HD9150PS-AUD or HD9150QPS-AUD) the HD program video should be connected to the HD INPUT BNC on the De-embedder section of the unit.
+When one of the audio de-embedder options is fitted (models HD9155-AES, HD9155-AUD or HD9155Q-AUD) the HD program video should be connected to the HD INPUT BNC on the De-embedder section of the unit.
 The active loop through HD Output from the de-embedder should be connected to the HD PROGRAM IN BNC on the downconverter section.
+On the model HD9155-AES the second HD output from the de-embedder may be used to provide a backup recording of the camera video.

-On the HD9150 and HD9150PS-AUD models the SDI OUT outputs contain a monitoring quality downconverted copy of the input video with VITC and optional characters keyed in.
+On the HD9155 versions the SDI OUT outputs contain a monitoring quality downconverted copy of the input video with VITC and optional characters keyed in.
 The ANALOG OUT outputs are composite analog video outputs with the same information as the SDI OUT outputs.
-On the HD9150Q and HD9150QPS-AUD models the MONITOR SDI OUT output contains a high quality downconverted copy of the input video with VITC and optional characters keyed in.
+On the HD9155Q versions the MONITOR SDI OUT output contains a high quality downconverted copy of the input video with VITC and optional characters keyed in.
 The ANALOG OUT output is a monitoring quality composite analog video output with the same information as the MONITOR SDI OUT output.
-In addition the HD9150Q and HD9150QPS-AUD models provide two PROGRAM SDI outputs with VITC only.
-(The PROGRAM SDI outputs can be programmed to behave like the MONITOR SDI outputs with VITC and characters - see chapter 6)
+In addition the Hd9155Q versions provide two PROGRAM SDI outputs with VITC only.
+(The PROGRAM SDI outputs can be programmed to behave like the MONITOR SDI outputs with VITC and characters - see chapter 5)

 When the input video format is 1080p/24sF, 3:2 pulldown will be inserted to generate the 29.97 Fps video output.
 The cadence of the 3:2 is determined by the input video timecode contained on either the LTC or in the RP188 Ancillary time code packets.
 The 3:2 cadence can also be controlled by connecting an external 6 Hz reference pulse connected to the Parallel I/O connector.
-(See section 3.2 or 4.3 for information on controlling the 3:2 cadence)
+(See section 3.2 for information on controlling the 3:2 cadence)

-2.5.
+2.6.
 CONNECTING THE VIDEO RECORDER TIME CODE

-The Video timecode is normally extracted from RP215 (film mode) or RP188 (video mode) ancillary data packets on the incoming HD video and will be at the same rate as the input video frame rate.
-In Video mode, the video timecode can also be taken from LTC reader.
+The Video timecode is normally extracted from RP188 ancillary timecode packets on the incoming HD video and will be at the same rate as the input video frame rate.
 The output VITC and LTC will be jam synced to this code and will be delayed by the downconverter delay.
-The Codes and Outputs tabs of the configuration screens in the KeyLog TRACKERTM or 9150 ConfigWareTM software control the use of the Video LTC reader and generator.
+The Codes and Outputs tabs of the configuration screens in the KeyLog TRACKERTM software control the use of the Video LTC reader and generator.

-2.5.1.
-Connecting the LTC Reader
+2.6.1.
+Connecting the Video LTC Reader

-Connect the LTC output from your video recorder to the HD9150's LTC In XLR connector.
+Connect the LTC output from your video recorder to the HD9155's LTC IN XLR connector.
 When using an unbalanced input to the reader, the signal should be applied to pin 3 of the reader input connector.
 Normally, the unused input (pin 2) should be connected to ground (pin 1).
-This input may used to jam sync the HD9150's Video LTC generator to the code previously recorded on tape.
+This input may used to jam sync the HD9155's Video LTC generator to the code previously recorded on tape.